Guide to Acoustic Guitar Through Saddles

 Through Saddle Parts

-Before we get into the steps for finding a saddle, let’s review the main parts of a through saddle.
-The below image shows the key parts of a through saddle, followed by notes on each.
+Before we get into the steps for finding a saddle, let’s review the main parts.
+The below image shows through saddle key parts, followed by notes on each.

-• Top Radius – Typically matches fretboard radius, but not always, and so you should measure your current saddle’s radius before ordering a replacement.
+- Top Radius – Typically matches fretboard radius, but not always, and so you should measure your current saddle’s radius before ordering a replacement.
+Note that some builders may match saddle radius to bridge radius rather than fretboard radius.

-• Edge Height – Varies significantly depending on installation method.
+- Edge Height – Varies significantly depending on installation method.
+Bass and treble heights may vary.

-• Treble Wing/Bass Wing – You may also see these referred to as “shoulders.”
+- Bass and Treble Wings – You may also see these referred to as “shoulders.”

 Step One: Determine Installation Method

-While at first glance it might seem as though only one installation method exists for through saddles, there are three separate installation methods: Cut Through, Drop In Through, or Wings on Top.
+While at first glance it might seem as though only one installation method exists for through saddles, there are three separate installation methods: Cut Through, Routed Through, or Wings on Top.
 Let’s review each.

 Cut Through Installation